 UPCOMING TRAININGS & PRESENTATIONS

 This year-long intensive training program is designed for psychologists, psychiatrists, social workers, graduate students, CASACs, CASAC-Ts, LMHCs, psychiatric nurse practitioners, and those working in harm reduction settings to gain knowledge about the theory and application of integrative harm reduction psychotherapy (IHRP).
 We provide a comprehensive framework for conceptualizing and treating substance misuse and co-occurring disorders from an integrative harm reduction perspective.
 IHRP brings a harm reduction orientation to mental health and substance abuse treatment settings and a clinical treatment orientation to harm reduction settings.
-To learn more about this program, please contact Dr. Jenifer Talley at firstname.lastname@example.org or 212.213.8905 x106.
+To learn more about this program, please visit this page or contact Dr. Jenifer Talley at email@example.com or 212.213.8905 x106.

 The Center for Optimal Living offers a variety of trainings and workshops on Integrative Harm Reduction Psychotherapy (IHRP) and other complementary techniques.
 We offer training in the United States and internationally, for individuals, groups and organizations.